sjnorth/sjnorth.github.io/about.md

 # Tech fascinates me.
 So do words.

 I'm searching for ways to blend them together lucratively.
 I make my present living from writing, but my goal is to eventually make it from web development.
+If you're interested, [click here to see my writing and journalism portfolio](http://samanthanorth.com)

 Throughout most of 2015 I've been teaching myself coding basics, including HTML, CSS, Javascript, and WordPress.